Wānaka: Geography

-The town of Wānaka is at the southern end of Lake Wānaka, surrounded by mountains.
+The town of Wānaka is at the southern end of Lake Wānaka on Roys Bay, and is surrounded by mountains.
 To the southwest are the Crown and Criffel Ranges and town of Queenstown, 120 km away.
 To the north the Haast Pass cuts through the Southern Alps near Makarora.
 To the northeast are the towns of Omarama and Twizel.
 Lake Wānaka comes within 1 km of the slightly smaller Lake Hāwea; they are separated only by rocky ridge called "The Neck".
 South of Wānaka, the wide Upper Clutha valley leads to Cromwell at the junction of the Kawarau and Clutha rivers.

 Glendhu Bay is on the lake's western shore, close to the Matukituki River valley which gives access to the Mount Aspiring National Park.

-The centre of the town lies on flat land beside Roy's Bay.
+The centre of the town lies on flat land beside Roys Bay.
 The town has expanded into the hills surrounding the centre and in both directions along the lake shore.
 The lakeside area of the town is prone to occasional flooding in spring when heavy rain and snowmelt can cause the lake to rise quickly, as in November 1999.